tellurianinteractive/Tellurian.Trains.ModuleMeetingApp/README.md

 The app currently have these features:
 * Fast clock for time simulation with option to locally start and stop simulation.
-* Fast clock adinistration for setting game length, fast clock speed etc.
+* Fast clock administration for setting game length, fast clock speed etc.
-* Configurable default settings.
 * Progressive web app support, is installable on local device.
 * User interface supports english, german, dutch, polish, danish, norwegian (no and nn) and swedish.
+* Configurable default settings when running locally.

 ## User functions
 If a user register their name or station name, they can do the follwoing: